tc39/proposal-record-tuple/README.md

 ## Why introduce new primitive types?
 Why not just use objects in an immutable data structure library?

 One core benefit of the Records and Tuples proposal is that they are compared by their contents, not their identity.
 At the same time, `===` in JavaScript on objects has very clear, consistent semantics: to compare the objects by identity.
-Making Records and Tuples primitives enables comparison baesd on their values.
+Making Records and Tuples primitives enables comparison based on their values.

 At a high level, the object/primitive distinction helps form a hard line between the deeply immutable, context-free, identity-free world and the world of mutable objects above it.
 This category split makes the design and mental model clearer.